Android Non Root

 startlxqt &

-Don't put any other command to the file ~/.vnc/xstartup but only the lines shown above.
+Don’t put any other command than the lines above to the xstartup script.

-LXQt will start automatically on VNC server startup.
+LXQt desktop environment will start automatically on VNC or X server startup.

 MATE in Termux